AugustArnstad/BayesianVariableImportance/README.md

 ## Acknowledgements
 INLA team for their outstanding work on the INLA methodology and R package.
 My counsellor Stefanie Muff, Associate Professor, Department of Mathematical Sciences, NTNU Trondheim.

+## Contact
+For questions, suggestions, or any other inquiries, please contact me at augustarnstad@gmail.com